Great Leaders are Flexible

 • Do I encourage my employees to be flexible in times of change?

-Lean on your other leadership characteristics: The actual expression, implementation, and success of flexibility will depend on your ability to use your other leadership characteristics in new situations3.
+The actual expression, implementation, and success of flexibility will depend on your ability to use your other leadership characteristics in new situations3.
 For example, leaders who are creative may be better equipped to brainstorm new ways to problem solve.
 Leaders who are persuasive may be better able to convince their employees to try new behaviors in times of change.
-Similarly, employees who are effective communicators can explain why their new behaviors are important, encouraging employees to trust in the leader’s changing plans.
-Finally, having strength in some, or all, of these other skills will help a leader to be flexible in their own behaviors, while also encouraging followers to be more flexible and open to change.
+Similarly, employees who are effective communicators can explain why their new flexible behaviors are important, encouraging employees to trust in the leader’s changing plans.
+Finally, having strength in some, or all, of these other skills will help a leader to be flexible in their own behaviors, while also encouraging employees to be more flexible and open to change.

-The following steps can help you become more flexible:
+The following steps can help you adopt a more flexible leadership style:

-2. Listen to the advice of others.
 While flexible leaders are open to trying new approaches, it is not necessary for the flexible leader to generate all the new solutions themselves.
 The experience, knowledge, and skills of individuals can be leveraged to help leaders consider, evaluate, and implement new approaches to problem solving.
-Flexible leaders should be open to the input of others.
+Flexible leaders should be open to the advice, feedback, and input from others.
 Additionally, they should understand that the best solutions don’t need to come from the top.

-3. Check your progress.
 As leaders have more responsibilities assigned to them or multiple deadlines approaching, it can be tempting to fall back on old behaviors or strategies to problem solving that have been successful in the past.
 Remember to pause before making decisions or starting new assignments to consider if the path you’ve outlined is really the best approach for your current project.
-Reflect on why you chose the strategy you did, and consider some alternative methods.
+Reflect on why you chose the strategy you did and consider some alternative methods.
 In short, dedicating this time for reflection can encourage leaders to be not only more flexible, but also creative and innovative in their work.

 Resources